 Jewellery, Hair Ornaments, Make-up and Nail Varnish

 For health and safety reasons we do not allow children to wear jewellery (including any earrings).
-Children in KS2 may wear a small wristwatch.
+Children in KS2 may wear a small wristwatch (this should be analogue or digital, not a smart watch).
 Please note: Teachers are not permitted to remove earrings.
 Some religious jewellery may on occasion be permitted, this will be considered by the headteacher on a case-by-case basis

 Hair longer than shoulder length must be tied back at all times while at school.
 Hair bands, ribbons/small bows or ‘scrunchies’ should be plain and either blue or black.
 Hair bands should not have attachments – for example flowers.